 We are committed to providing our patients with services that are of a consistently high quality.
 However, even in the best run Practices occasionally things to not go as smoothly as we would like.

-If at any time you feel that you need to make a formal complaint, our complains procedure can be found here.
+If at any time you feel that you need to make a formal complaint, our complaints' procedure can be found here.

 Mayford House Surgery is one of several practices that make up NHS North Yorkshire Clinical Commissioning Group (CCG).
 The CCG is responsible for ensuring you get all the services you need.
-For details of all primary care services in the area, look at the CCG website, www.northyorkshireccg.nhs.uk
+For details of all primary care services in the area, visit the NHS North Yorkshire Clinical Commissioning Group website.

 Mayford House Surgery actively supports clinical research trials in primary care.
 We believe that this is a great opportunity for our patients who may be eligible for studies to help shape the future of medicine.
 Taking part in research studies demonstrates Mayford House Surgery’s commitment to quality improvement.

 There are several types of studies that we may be involved in.
 For some studies we may send out letters to invite patients to participate depending if they meet certain criteria.
 Others rely on patients identifying themselves from publicity around the surgery.